Kornél Szűcs

-Kornél Szűcs (born 24 September 2001) is a Hungarian professional footballer who plays as a centre-back for club Plymouth Argyle and the Hungary national team.
+Kornél Szűcs (born 24 September 2001) is a Hungarian professional footballer who plays as a centre-back for Vojvodina and the Hungary national team.

 Club career

 Diósgyőr

-On 30 May, Szűcs played his first match for Diósgyőr in a 1-0 win against Mezőkövesd in the Hungarian League.
+On 30 May, Szűcs played his first match for Diósgyőr in a 1–0 win against Mezőkövesd in the Hungarian League.

 In his first match, he immediately became the best player of the round.

 Kecskemét

 In June 2023, it was announced that Szűcs will join Kecskemét, from the 2023-24 season.

 Plymouth Argyle

 On 5 August 2024, Szűcs signed for EFL Championship side Plymouth Argyle for an undisclosed fee.

+FK Vojvodina

+On 13 February 2026, Szűcs joined Serbian SuperLiga side Vojvodina for an undisclosed fee.

 International career

 Szűcs made his debut for the Hungary national team on 14 October 2024 in a UEFA Nations League game against Bosnia and Herzegovina at the Bilino Polje Stadium.
 He substituted Zsolt Nagy in the 87th minute, as Hungary won 2–0.